 Bill Laswell (originally bassist for Material) is prolific as a recording artist, collaborator, producer and remixer.
 Check out this complete discography...but don't plan on doing a Wiki Walk through the links unless you won't be busy for a few months.

-He has 74 albums in total on his own record deal.
-He also is a cofounder of another record deal... and then this is for just the past 5 years.
+They have 74 albums in total on their own record deal.
+They're also a cofounder of another record deal... and then this is for just the past five years.